Healthy Breakfast - Energizing and nutritious breakfast ideas.

 For example grill low fat vegetarian or 100% pork sausages, grill lean bacon with the fat trimmed or removed, serve scrambled or poached eggs instead of fried, toast wholemeal bread instead of frying white bread, use reduced salt baked beans and serve extra portions of grilled tomatoes and mushrooms.
 Couple all of this with a glass of freshly squeezed fruit juice and you will actually have quite a healthy and nutritious breakfast in front of you!

-The following is a list of healthy breakfast ideas and for healthy breakfast recipes, consult our Breakfast Recipe Page.
+The following is a list of healthy breakfast ideas and for healthy breakfast recipes.

 - Natural yoghurt sweetened with honey and served with chopped apples, cinnamon and nuts